Acceleration Credits for Advanced Work at Yale

 - To earn acceleration credit, a student must receive a grade of B, B+, A–, or A in the course.
 Other grades and marks of CR do not lead to acceleration credit.

-- Although Yale does not award course credit to students who took college courses while they were in high school, a student may earn acceleration credit by satisfactorily completing an advanced course in a number of subjects during freshman year.
+- Although Yale does not award course credit to students who took college courses while they were in high school, a student may earn acceleration credit by satisfactorily completing an advanced course in a number of subjects during the first two terms of enrollment.